A Brief History

 Exactly 102 years (March 19, 1863 to March 19, 1965) from her sinking, the 18 year old E. Lee Spence discovered the wreck.
 Over the years of salvaging the wreck, Spence reported taking cargo and relics from the wreck worth at least $50 million, although the 350 pounds of gold has not been recovered, as much of the ship is under the sand and mud of the harbor, with only about 9 feet of her hull above the bottom.

-How many teenagers do you know that have discovered millions of dollars worth of treasure?
-If you do know of any, please share that information with us.
+Question for students (and subscribers): How many teenagers do you know that have discovered millions of dollars worth of treasure?
+If you do know of any, please share that information with us in the comments section below this article.

 Your readership is much appreciated!